-Dementia Numbers Double, No Cure In Sight
+Dementia Numbers Double No Cure In Sight

-Dementia, especially Alzheimer’s, is running rampant in the United States and according to the experts, it is expected to get worse.
+Dementia, also known as Alzheimer’s Disease, is running rampant in the United States and according to the experts, it is expected to get worse.

 It is estimated that in this year alone, every 66 seconds, someone in the United States will develop Alzheimer’s.
 While those numbers seem alarming, the Alzheimer’s Association annual report predicts that those numbers will double by the year 2050 to one in every 33 seconds.